sylvainloiseau/pylift/README.md

 Utilities for LIFT (Lexicon Interchange Format).
-[Lift](https://code.google.com/archive/p/lift-standard/) is a XML vocabulary for representing lexicon in project of language description.
-It is used by SIL Flex and Elan associated with tools for the interlinearisation of texts.
+[Lift](https://code.google.com/archive/p/lift-standard/) is a XML vocabulary for representing lexicon in language description projects.
+It is used by application such as [SIL Flex](https://software.sil.org/fieldworks/download/) and [Elan](https://archive.mpi.nl/tla/elan), associated with tools for the interlinearisation of texts.

 # Installation

 ```python
 pip install git+https://github.com/sylvainloiseau/pylift.git#egg=pylift
 ```

 # Usage